 Welding boots are made of rubber, or synthetic soles keep your feet protected.

-Metatarsal Guard: this guard design is vital for welders working in projects with heavy object prone to falling.
+Metatarsal Guard: this guard design is vital for welders working in projects with heavy objects prone to falling.
 It offers protection against flying materials, hot embers, and sparks.

 Heat Resistant: Welding gigs leave you exposed to extremely high temperatures.
 Fortunately, wearing leather industrial (welding) boots keeps the heat away.

 Your feet are protected from the hot temperatures such as molten metal, fireballs, and electric shock.

 Safety toes: welding boots are designed with three types of safety toe protectors, composite, steel, and aluminum.

 Composite toe shoes are designed from carbon fibers, Kevlar, or plastic.
 The thick protector is lighter and protects your feet from harm.